kaldi-asr/kaldi-svn-archive/egs/vystadial/README.txt

 is training acoustic models for real-time speech recognition unit for dialog system ALEX, which uses modified real-time Kaldi LatticeFasterDecoder.
 The modified Kaldi decoders are NOT required for running the scripts!
+WE USE COMMON KALDI DECODERS IN THE SCRIPTS (gmm-latgen-faster through steps/decode.sh)

 The modified LatticeFasterDecoder is actively developed at https://github.com/UFAL-DSG/pykaldi/tree/master/src/dec-wrap